microsoft/promptflow/src/promptflow/promptflow/_sdk/data/docker/README.md

 - runit: the folder contains all the runit scripts
   - ...
 - Dockerfile: the dockerfile to build the image
+- start.sh: the script used in `CMD` of `Dockerfile` to start the service
 - settings.json: a json file to store the settings of the docker image
 - README.md: the readme file to describe how to use the dockerfile